rosealexander/react-mui-workshop/README.md

 > # React + Material UI workshop
 ![React + Material UI logos](./react_mui.png)

+### Here is what we are building [https://rosealexander.github.io/react-mui-workshop/](https://rosealexander.github.io/react-mui-workshop/)

 ### React.js
 React is a JavaScript library for building user interfaces.
 You can find the React documentation [here](https://reactjs.org/docs)